(Continued from Part Ten)

 Graceland was open for the public in 1982.
 With over 500,000 guests annually, it became the second most-visited home in the United States after the White House.
 In 2006, Graceland was declared a National Historic Landmark.

-We are going to slightly go out of chronological order here.
-The compilation album Guitar Man was released in 1981 and the title song reached #1 on the Country chart and #28 overall.
+We are going to go slightly out of chronological order here.
+The compilation album Guitar Man was posthumously released in 1981 and the title song reached #1 on the Country chart and #28 overall.

 Posthumously, Elvis's version of the Frank Sinatra standard "My Way" (from his Elvis in Concert album) was released in 1977 and it rose to #6 and #22 overall in the United States, #6 in Italy and #9 in the U.K.

-Since his death, Elvis has been inducted into music halls of fame in Rock and Roll in 1986, R&B in 2015, Country in 1998, Gospel in 2001 and Rockabilly in 2007.
-No other performer in history has ever achieved this feat.
+Since his death, Elvis has been inducted into music Halls of Fame in Rock and Roll in 1986, R&B in 2015, Country in 1998, Gospel in 2001 and Rockabilly in 2007.
+No other performer in history has ever achieved this feat, or even come close to it.
 Presley was awarded the W.C.
 Handy Award from the Blues Foundation and the first Golden Hat Award from the Academy of Country Music in 1984 and the Award of Merit from the American Music Awards in 1987.

 In 2005, Elvis had the distinction of being named the top-earning deceased celebrity for the fifth consecutive year by Forbes magazine, with a gross income that exceeded $45 million.
 He has consistently been in or near the Top 10 every year since.